 Can you use a fillet knife as a boning knife?
 Some knives can do this, but others cannot.
 If you’re going to use a fillet knife as a boning knife, make sure the bone isn’t that thick or the blade could get damaged.
 The knife must also have a nonslip handle so you don’t lose control in the process and injure yourself.

-We hope that you find this guide useful.
+We hope that you find this guide useful for choosing the best fish fillet knife.
 We know how important it is to use the right knife for filleting, and that’s why we took care in selecting only those knives that have received positive feedback and a solid reputation.